WICG/webpackage/draft-yasskin-httpbis-origin-signed-exchanges-impl.md

     seriesinfo:
       Internet-Draft: draft-yasskin-http-origin-signed-responses-04
     date: 2018-06-14
-  SRI: W3C.REC-SRI-20160623

 --- abstract

-This document describes checkpoints of
-{{?I-D.yasskin-http-origin-signed-responses}} to synchronize implementation between clients, intermediates, and publishers.
+This document describes checkpoints of draft-yasskin-http-origin-signed-responses to synchronize implementation between clients, intermediates, and publishers.

 --- note_Note_to_Readers